 A waxy, golden-yellow fruit tasting of citrus, apple, and plum, star fruit hails from Southeast Asia.
 Sweet-tart, each fruit has 40 calories and is a great source of vitamin C. Wash, slice, and eat the entire star-shaped treat.
 You don't need to peel or seed it.
 Add it to salads or savory dishes, or use as a garnish.
 Don't eat it if you have kidney problems, since star fruit naturally has kidney stone-forming oxalic acid.

 Acai (pronounced ah-sigh-ee) berries stem from a palm tree in the rain forest of Brazil.
 This tiny, dark, round fruit is about the size of a blueberry (with a large, inedible seed) and tastes like chocolate and wild berries.
 You can find acai in smoothies and other drinks, or dried and mixed with granola.
-Acai is rich in anthocyanins (responsible for its purple color) and essential fatty acids.
+Acai has essential fatty acids is rich in anthocyanins (responsible for its purple color).

 Originally from Southeast Asia, mangoes range in color from green to yellow to red.
-Packed with antioxidant vitamins A and C, potassium, and fiber, mangoes are easy to enjoy.
+Packed with vitamin C, mangoes are a good source of fiber and easy to enjoy.
 Peel away the skin, cut away the large seed, and enjoy the rich, orange flesh, bursting with a sweet, tropical taste.
 Available fresh, frozen, or dried, versatile mangoes can be found in dishes from sweet to savory.

 The pear-shaped papaya is native to Central America and has soft, buttery flesh with peppery, edible seeds.
 This sweet, musky fruit can be as big as 20 inches but is typically about 7 inches long, with 118 calories, lots of vitamin C, and a good amount of folate and potassium.
 Papaya contains the enzyme papain, used in meat tenderizers and useful in protein digestion.
 Enjoy papayas fresh or baked, with a squeeze of lemon or lime.